 So by combining the equations, we obtain the flight time [eq1]:

-An increase of the weight of the battery increases division term in the equation above, but reduces the propeller efficiency.
+An increase in the weight of the battery increases division term in the equation above, but reduces the propeller efficiency.

 Those formulas are implemented in the spreadsheet here:

-There are some assumptions that you must add in the google sheet, including the weight and the capacity of your battery.
-Also write the total weight of your quad (WITHOUT the battery) and the number of propellers.
-Now you have everything to calculate the flight time!
+There are some assumptions that you must add when using the Google sheet, such as the weight and capacity of your battery.
+Also, write the total weight of your quad (WITHOUT the battery) and the number of propellers.
+Now you have everything you need to calculate the flight time!

-You can see the effect of varying the battery capacity.
-As you can see, increasing the battery to a 33.3 mAh increases the flight time by a few minutes but reduces the control authority.
+You can observe the effect of varying the battery capacity.
+As you can see, increasing the battery to a 33.3 mAh increases the flight time by a few minutes, but reduces the control authority.
 Going even bigger shows very little benefits, but increases noise and reduces control authority.

-We saw how to choose a propeller, a motor, an ESC and a battery for our drone, how to compare efficiency, analyze data and calculate the flight time.
-All those modifications could change the total weight of your drone (especially if you choose another battery).
-You may need to restart the analysis if your change significantly the weight of the drone.
+We saw how to choose a propeller, motor, an ESC and battery for our drone, and how to compare efficiency, analyze data and calculate the flight time.
+All these modifications could change the total weight of your drone, especially if you choose another battery.
+You may need to restart the analysis if you significantly change the weight of the drone.